Anarcroth/dotfiles/useful_commands.md

 # Connect to the wifi
 sudo wifi-menu
 sudo wifi-menu -o # Create a user profile for the connection

+# Highlights the lines that are not comments starting with '#'.
+Can be useful for picking out configuration lines while viewing a file.
+less /^[^#]+
 ```

 ---